ambernettech/chefdk-fundamentals/scene_07.md

 11
 -

-And again we can add it in the file's content attribute below our hostname.
+And again we can add it in the file resource's attribute below our hostname.

 -
 12